ASSISTIVE TECHNOLOGY LAB

 4. Report problems associated with software, hardware, or other accommodated equipment located in the Assistive Technology Lab or elsewhere on

-campus to the DRC IT Manager.
+campus to the Accessibility and Testing IT Manager.

 1. Determine if the student’s request constitutes an appropriate accommodation under the American with Disabilities Act (ADA) during the interdisciplinary